 1 Out Of 3 People Should Not Eat Before Bed

 In my six year experience as a personal trainer, I am constantly asked if we should be eating past a certain time.
 When I am asked the question, the client expects a quick yes or no answer.
-Unfortunately, it is not a black or white.
+Unfortunately, it is not black or white.
 From a calorie perspective, the timing of food has minimal importance.
 The most important factor is a caloric balance.
-But, nothing in life operates in a vacuum.
-We can't just look at calories in versus calories out when we are focused on overall health.
+But at the same time, nothing in life operates in a vacuum.
+Thus, we can't just look at calories in versus calories out when we are focused on overall health.
 We must look broader and include all the pillars of health.

 There are four pillars of health you must pay attention to in order to live a long, healthy life.
 They are nutrition, recovery, community, and fitness.
 You don't have to be perfect in each one, but you shouldn't neglect one either.
 So when looking at a diet, we must ask ourselves how it affects the other pillars.
 Obviously, if you don't eat past a certain time it can limit your social life which can impact the sense of community you have.
 As I stated above, eating before bed won't increase body fat unless you are in a caloric surplus.
 In fact, some studies have shown eating protein before bed can help preserve muscle mass (1,2 ).
 But what about sleep and recovery?
 Will eating too much before bed impact our sleep quality?

 For the last five years, I have fasted in the morning and saved my calories for later in the day.
 I used to eat the majority of my calories at night because it was easy to limit my calories during the day.
 I enjoyed my morning black coffee and didn't need breakfast because I was still full from the night before.
-I would wake up feeling refreshed, but I was in my early 20s.
+I would wake up feeling refreshed, but I was in my early twenties.
 I could go out, have five tequila shots and wake up feeling refreshed on only five hours of sleep.
-So, feeling refreshed every morning was quite easy to do.
-Therefore, you have to take my experience with a grain of salt.
+So feeling refreshed every morning was quite easy to do.
 As I have gotten older, I have found a big meal before bed disrupts my sleep.
 My body overheats and I wake up in the middle of the night.
 But for some of my clients, a huge meal will make them sleep like a baby.
 So what gives?
 Why can some people eat before bed and sleep well, while others can't?

 One day I was listening to the Foundmyfitness podcast hosted by Dr. Rhonda Patrick.
-Her guest for the episode was Dr. Satchin Panda, an expert on time-restricted feeding i.e. eating from 9 am to 5 pm.
+Her guest for the episode was Dr. Satchin Panda, an expert on time-restricted feeding.
 During the episode, I learned that insulin is inhibited by the sleep hormone melatonin.
 Insulin is a hormone responsible for regulating the amount of glucose in the blood.
 When you consume too many calories in the form of protein and carbohydrates the body has to secrete insulin to keep blood glucose levels in check.
 Carbohydrates followed by protein cause the highest insulin release, while fat has the least impact.
-However, fat has two times the amount of calories per gram (9 calories versus 4 calories) so you must monitor serving sizes and intake.
-The sleep hormone melatonin is activated at night when the eye is exposed to dim light.
-The dim light signals to the body to start the sleep process.
-As I stated above, the starting of the sleep process inhibits the body’s ability to use insulin.
-Put simply, it is a bad idea to eat a high carbohydrate and high protein meal in the dark.